Katherine, Northern Territory: Rail

-Katherine was originally connected to Darwin via the North Australia Railway, a narrow gauge railway which reached the town in 1926.
+Katherine was originally connected to Darwin via the North Australia Railway, a narrow-gauge railway which reached the town in 1926.
 The line fell into disuse and was closed in May 1976, after damage caused by Cyclone Tracy led to the cessation of the shipment of iron ore from the Frances Creek mine.
-In 2003, the line was replaced by the standard gauge line from Alice Springs to Darwin.
+In 2003, the line was replaced when the standard gauge Adelaide–Darwin railway line was completed from Alice Springs to Darwin.

-The Ghan, run by Journey Beyond, operates on the standard gauge line between Adelaide and Darwin.
+The Ghan operates between Adelaide and the Darwin railway terminal at Berrimah.
 It runs once a week in each direction, with some exceptions.

 A new Katherine Logistics and Agribusiness Hub is being planned.
 The proposed new passenger terminal and associated access road, carpark and rail platform will be constructed on a new rail line loop.

 Air

-Katherine airport is approximately 15 km south of the town centre.
-Air North flies to Katherine 3 times a week from Darwin and Alice Springs.
+Katherine Airport, situated within RAAF Base Tindal, is approximately 15 km south of the town centre.
+Airnorth flies to Katherine three times a week from Darwin and Alice Springs.
 Charter flights can also be arranged.

-The current airport shares facilities with RAAF Base Tindal, replacing the original Katherine Airfield which operated from 1930 - 1978, which was notable as the base from which Dr Clyde Fenton established the Northern Territory Aerial Medical Service.
+The current airport shares facilities with RAAF Base Tindal, replacing the original Katherine Airfield which operated from 1930 to 1978, which was notable as the base from which Dr Clyde Fenton established the Northern Territory Aerial Medical Service.

 The airport and town received an extended description in the book "Beyond the Blue Horizon" by Alexander Frater, written in the 1980s and describing a journey by local air services from London to Brisbane, retracing the route of the pioneer airline operations of the 1930s.